Margaret Wix Primary School

 Thank you for your ongoing support

-Autumn 2 has been a very busy time for Cardinals learning to work together as a team and using our learning powers.
-Children have enjoyed many special activities including Aspirational day when they were able to meet a range of entrepreneurs from backgrounds.
+Autumn 1 has been a very busy time for Cardinals learning to work together as a team and using our learning powers.
+Children enjoyed learning about Mental Health and Black History month.

-In Maths, children have been learning addition and subtraction using a range of resources and formal written methods.
+In maths, children have been learning addition and subtraction using a range of resources and formal written methods.
 They have learnt language to solve worded problems with missing numbers and record their work using bar models and other pictorial representations to solve their calculations.
-Children have also been learning to secure their vital maths skills using Math Magicians including number bonds to 100, halves, doubles, quarters, thirds and multiplications.

-We have achieved so much this term and the children have been working extremely hard and are ready for a well-earned break.
+We have achieved so much this term, and the children have been working extremely hard and are ready for a well-earned break.
+Please encourage children to continue to read daily during the half term.
+They should try and read the book loudly and with fluency at least three times before changing them.

 Mrs Khalid